KevinCurtisDev/Jessica_webapp/README.md

 ## Media

-Art work and photos used in this project were obtained from Jessica Traynor and dedalus press with permission.
+Art work supplied by Denise Nestor.
+Photos used in this project were obtained from Jessica Traynor and dedalus press with permission.

 ## Acknowledgements